LELEC210X/LELEC210X/INSTALL.md

 poetry run install
 ```

-You should only perform this once.
+You should only perform this once (if `pyproject.toml does not change).

 > [!IMPORTANT]
 > Note that, in order to work, `poetry` commands